Ben-Oren/wind-turbine-anomaly-detection/README.md

 This project detects anomalies in wind turbine SCADA operational data.
 I completed this as the final capstone project in the Metis data science bootcamp in the Fall 2018 Chicago cohort.
 It's a great program; I'd gladly answer emailed questions about it.

-I implemented one main method of finding anomalies through KNN, and three ways of detecting what might be driving the behavior of anomalies: a kalman filter, PCA and clustering.
+After trying isolation forests and one-class SVM, I implemented KNN to find anomalies.
+Then, three ways of detecting what might be driving the behavior of anomalies: a kalman filter, PCA and clustering.

 This pipeline is based on historical data for KNN, PCA and clustering but each is stable across time, so can act as a real-time operational check on incoming wind turbine data.